glasswalk3r/siebel-gnu-tools/development/ETL-SQL-Info/README.md

 GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with Siebel COM.
-If not, see http://www.gnu.org/licenses/.
+You should have received a copy of the GNU General Public License along with Siebel GNU Tools.
+If not, see (http://www.gnu.org/licenses/).